GroupHomomorphismBasis#

 forward(w_dof)[source]#

-Return equivariant linear map from coefficients.
+Return a dense equivariant linear map from flattened coefficients.

 The returned matrix satisfies